 These sonic advancements are not only a credit to KEF's engineering but also representative of how far such speaker system concepts have come in recent years.
 Needless to say, we look forward to hearing more products using MAT technology in the future.

 Upon their launch in 2016, KEF’s LS50 Wireless highlighted the appeal of an all-in-one stereo system over a system of separates at the modest end of the market, and the LS50 Wireless II simply improve on that concept.

-As a product following in the footsteps of such a huge success, the KEF LS50 Wireless II arrive with a world of expectation on their shoulders – but they well and truly meet those expectations.
+As a product following in the footsteps of such a huge success, the KEF LS50 Wireless II system arrives with a world of expectation on its shoulders – but it well and truly meets those expectations.
 Make no mistake, this is a sequel of rare quality.